OlivierSohn/hamazed/BACKLOG.md

 - optimize 'spaceIsWellUsed' (see comment)

-- currently when a random distribution doesn't have enough air on fronteers, we discard it.
-Instead we could compute its number of cc and maybe use it with interleaving / rotations.

 - Use min_n_air to compute a theoretical upper bound for wall probability, given (block size, size of the world) -> small size and given the number of cc we want in the world (adjusted with checkerboard algo).